 The union had accused Bernie Sanders’ campaign staffers of posing as union workers in an attempt to gain access to their members, a charge the Sanders campaign denied.

-The union and Sanders campaigners later said the issue, which was first reported by Ralston Reports' Jon Ralsto
+The union and Sanders campaigners later said the issue, which was first reported by Ralston Reports’ Jon Ralston, had been settled.

 “We’ve talked with the campaign and the situation has been resolved,” Bethany Kahn, Culinary spokeswoman said in a statement.